-A third feature challenging our ability to project soil N2O effluxes in a warmer climate regime is the potentially different response to warming of distinct steps in the denitrification pathway (this may be for one or multiple microbes within the community, that carryout the enzymatic steps).
-For instance, if the activity of nosZ, a gene that codes for an enzyme catalyzing N2O reduction, experiences a different response to temperature than nirK, a gene coding for an enzyme catalyzing NO2 reduction (and thus N2O production), the net flux of N2O may either increase or decrease with temperature depending on the direction and magnitude of both responses.
-Though gene abundances sometimes exhibit decoupling from function (Peterson et al. 2012), quantifying any changes in these functional gene abundances with temperature can help discern the propensity for temperature responses of relevant microbial communities' structure, and thus the driving mechanisms for net N2O production responses.
+A third feature challenging our ability to project soil N2O effluxes in a warmer climate regime is the potentially different response to warming of distinct steps in the denitrification pathway (this may be for one or multiple microbes within the community that carry out the enzymatic steps).
+For instance, if the activity of nosZ, a gene that codes for an enzyme catalyzing N2O reduction, experiences a different response to temperature than nirK, a gene coding for an enzyme catalyzing NO2- reduction (and, thus, N2O production), the net flux of N2O may either increase or decrease with temperature depending on the direction and magnitude of both responses.
+Although gene abundances sometimes exhibit decoupling from function (Peterson et al. 2012), quantifying any changes in these functional gene abundances with temperature can help discern the propensity for temperature responses from relevant microbial communities' structure and, thus, the driving mechanisms for net N2O production responses.
 Differential responses of these genes' abundances to short-term temperature manipulation have been observed in grassland soils (an increase in nosZ with short-term temperature increases; Billings and Tiemann, 2014), but it is unknown whether these observations are relevant for soil microbial communities subjected to long-term exposure to distinct temperature regimes.

-In this study, we explore these three issues: short- vs. long-term responses of soil denitrifying communities' net production of N2O to warming, the exchange of denitrification-derived N2O among horizons as a driver of temperature response of net N2O efflux, and the potentially different responses of the relative abundances of microbial genes linked to N2O production vs. reduction to temperature.
-We invoked a space for time substitution to test our long-term warming hypothesis, using a climate transect along which mean annual temperature (MAT) varies but dominant vegetation, soil type, and soil moisture are similar.
-To elucidate both shortand long-term temperature responses of soils' denitrifying communities, we incubated soils that came from different latitudes and climate regimes along this transect (long-term warming) for 60 h at 5, 15 and 25 °C (short-term warming), to reflect typical current (5 and 15 °C) and projected future (25 °C) soil temperatures.
-Specifically, laboratory incubations of mesic organic and mineral boreal forest soil horizons were established in conditions that promote denitrification.
-To understand the potential for interactions among soil horizons as a driver of temperature response of net N2O efflux, we incubated organic and mineral soils both individually and in combination.
-We measured net rates of N_2O efflux and abundances of representative functional genes linked to production and reduction of N_2O , and estimated N_2O reduction using an isotopic tracer.
+In this study, we explore the following three issues: short- vs. long-term responses of soil denitrifying communities' net production of $N_2O$ to warming, the exchange of denitrification-derived $N_2O$ among horizons as a driver of the temperature response of net $N_2O$ efflux, and the potentially different responses of the relative abundances of microbial genes linked to $N_2O$ production vs. reduction to temperature.
+We invoked a space-for-time substitution to test our long-term warming hypothesis, using a climate transect along which the mean annual temperature (MAT) varies but dominant vegetation, soil type, and soil moisture are similar.
+To elucidate both the short- and long-term temperature responses of soils' denitrifying communities, we incubated soils that came from different latitudes and climate regimes along this transect (long-term warming) for 60 h at 5, 15, and 25 °C (short-term warming) in order to reflect typical current (5 and 15 °C) and projected future (25 °C) soil temperatures.
+Specifically, laboratory incubations of mesic organic and mineral boreal forest soil horizons were established under conditions that promote denitrification.
+To understand the potential for interactions among soil horizons as a driver of the temperature response of net N2O efflux, we incubated organic and mineral soils both individually and in combination.
+We measured net rates of N2O efflux and abundances of representative functional genes linked to the production and reduction of N2O and estimated N2O reduction using an isotopic tracer.